maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

     K --> E["Display engine<br/>(hardware)"]
 {{< /mermaid >}}

-Direct scanout skips the compositor's render job.
-It does not skip the compositor or KMS.
-The compositor still receives the surface, checks policy and hardware limits, and chooses the KMS state.
+Direct scanout skips the compositor's render job while preserving compositor control and KMS presentation.
+The compositor receives the surface, checks policy and hardware limits, and chooses the KMS state.

-A fullscreen window makes direct scanout possible, not certain.
-Effects, scaling, cursor state, colour transforms, pixel formats and layout modifiers can rule it out.
-Hardware overlay planes offer another option: KMS can place several buffers into the display pipeline without first flattening every pixel in a GPU render job.
+A fullscreen window enables direct scanout when effects, scaling, cursor state, colour transforms, pixel formats and layout modifiers satisfy the requirements.
+Hardware overlay planes offer another option: KMS can place several buffers into the display pipeline as separate planes.

 **Inference:** the Telegram fullscreen action may have changed composition or plane state.

-**Unknown:** the journal does not show whether Mutter selected direct scanout, an overlay plane or normal composition for that photo.
+**Unknown:** the journal leaves Mutter's route for that photo unclear: direct scanout, an overlay plane or normal composition.

 ## 10. Stage three: KMS presents